Goschjann/road_segmentation_project/README.md

 #### Visualization

-__Preliminary Results:__ This visualizations are exracted from a net trained for only 5 epochs on 200 image patches.
+__Preliminary Results:__ This visualizations are extracted from a net trained for only 5 epochs on 200 image patches.
 This should just give the reader an idea for the final visualizations.

 ![result 1](/figures/niceresult27.png)
 *Visualization of a test image: true positives are marked in yellow, false positives in red, and false negatives in blue*